-Train a simple linear regression model to predict house prices as a function of their floor size, based on the solution to the system with 2 linear equations discussed in class (slide 14).
+Train a simple linear regression model to predict house prices as a function of their floor size, based on the solution to the system with 2 linear equations discussed in class.
 Use the dataset from the folder hw01/data/simple.
 Python3 skeleton code is provided in simple.py.
-After training print AND REPORT the parameters AS WELL AS the RMSE and the objective function values on the training and test data.
+After training print the parameters and report the RMSE and the objective function values on the training and test data.
 Plot the training using the default blue circles and test examples using lime green triangles.
 On the same graph also plot the linear approximation.